openmainframeproject/cobol-check/README.md

 ## Immediate needs

-As of March 2021 we could use help with:
+As of March 2022 we could use help with:

+- 1 or 2 additional team members - interns OK.
-- review of localized messages by native speakers and creation of additional localized message files
+- review of localized messages by native speakers and creation of additional localized message files.

 ## Downloads